ZebraAlgebra/portfolio-website/content/math_notes/cvx_optimization/cog.md

 The heart of the COG method lies within _Brunn-Minkowski's inequality_ and _Grünbaum's inequality_.
 The latter inequality ensures that the peel we gain control of in each step of the COG method is large enough, while the first is an inequality relating two convex sets with their convex combination.

+For the casual readers, you have already understand what the COG method does🎉!

+For the more serious folks here, let us now dive into the maths.

+### 2.1.
+Additional Notations

 We introduce the following notations:

 - Given {{< math >}}$X,Y\subset\mathbb{R}^m${{< /math >}} and {{< math >}}$Z\subset\mathbb{R}${{< /math >}}, we write: